About

 Making the right connection

-For the optimal integration of María in the workforce, I tried to exploit the positive aspects of each of my workers.
-For instance, I connected my most ‘talkative’ worker with María so that she felt welcomed.
-And I connected my worker with more pedagogical skills with María to teach her the functions and dynamics of the restaurant.
-Of course, all of this was done under my watchful eyes.
-There is not so much a hierarchy in the restaurant, it is more a matter of organization.
+“To optimise María’s integration into the workforce, I tried to play to the strengths of each of my employees.
+For example, I introduced María to my most talkative employee so that she would feel welcome.
+I also introduced her to a more pedagogical worker to teach her the functions and dynamics of the restaurant.
+All of this was, of course, done under my watchful eye.
+There is not so much a hierarchy in the restaurant; it is more a matter of organisation.”

 A naturally and impressive evolution